porres/pd-else/README.md

 ### Installing ELSE:

 ​	ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path or use [declare -path else].
-ELSE comes with a binary that you can use load via "Preferences => Startup" or with [declare -lib else], but all that this does is print information of whaty version of ELSE you got wehn you open Pd.
+ELSE comes with a binary that you can use load via "Preferences => Startup" or with [declare -lib else], but all that this does is print information of what version of ELSE you have when you open Pd.
 You can also just load the 'else' external for that same purpose, check its help file.

-​	It's important to stress this release needs Pd Vanilla 0.51-1 or above (Pd Extended/Purr Data aren't supported).
+​	It's important to stress this release needs Pd Vanilla 0.51-3 or above (Pd Extended/Purr Data aren't supported).